fastify/fastify-compress/README.md

 ### forceRequestEncoding

-By default, `fastify-compress` chooses the decompressing algorithm by looking at the `content-encoding` header, if present.
+By default, `@fastify/compress` chooses the decompressing algorithm by looking at the `content-encoding` header, if present.

 You can force one algorithm and ignore the header at all by providing the `forceRequestEncoding` option.

-Note that if the request payload is not compressed, `fastify-compress` will try to decompress, resulting in an error.
+Note that if the request payload is not compressed, `@fastify/compress` will try to decompress, resulting in an error.

 ### onUnsupportedRequestEncoding